-The Bank's second line of defence is led by the CRO and the Chief Compliance Officer ('CCO'), who report to the Bank's CEO and, respectively, to CS Group Wealth Management Chief Risk Officer ('WM CRO') and Chief Compliance Officer ('WM CCO') management.
+The Bank's second line of defence is led by the CRO and the Chief Compliance Officer ('CCO'), who report to the Bank's CEO and, respectively, to CS group EMEA Chief Risk Officer ('CS EMEA CRO') and the UBS Wealth Management Compliance and Operational Risk Control ('WM CORC') management.
+The CS group EMEA CRO has a secondary reporting line into the UBS EMEA CRO.

-The CCO is responsible for monitoring and setting risk appetite for conduct risk and regulatory risk.
+The CCO is responsible for monitoring and setting risk appetite for conduct risks and regulatory risks from the nonfinancial risk ('NFR') taxonomy.
 In addition the CCO has responsibility for financial crime risk via the Money Laundering Reporting Officer ('MLRO').
-The CRO is responsible for overseeing the Bank's risk profile across all other risk types.
+The CRO is responsible for overseeing the Bank's risk profile across financial risks and operational risks from the NFR taxonomy, and all other risks, including reputational risk.
 In combination, the CRO and CCO are responsible for providing oversight and establishing a framework and policies to monitor and manage all risk matters.